Home > Learn To Pole Dance

 Private lessons are more expensive than group classes, but since you're the only student you'll be able to learn a lot more in an hour than you would in a group class.

-Learn more about private lessons, including where to find an instructor near you.
+You can learn more about private lessons here, including where to find an instructor or a studio near you.

 Using a DVD or two (or three!) is another way to go, either as your primary learning method or as a supplement to group or private classes.

-You'll need to have your own dance pole of course, but if there are no studios near you, this can be a great way to learn to pole dance at home.
+You'll need to have your own dance pole of course, but if there are no studios near you, using DVDs can be a good option for learning to pole dance at home.

 Although you'll just get a taste of what pole dancing all about, a pole dancing party can make for a really fun introduction to this sport.